ArcherPoint Dynamics Developer Digest - vol 115

 I loved the member marketplace on the expo floor.
 It is interesting to see the wide variety of companies using Dynamics NAV.
 Here are the companies that participated in this year’s marketplace:

 - Sunrise Identity

 Summit grew considerably this year, and I expect we will see similar growth at Summit 2017 in Nashville, TN.
 Budget now to attend this can’t miss event: Oct 10-13, 2017.
 Send your team and participate!
 Sharing our knowledge and experiences with NAV is what makes the NAVUG community so special.
 Learn more about becoming a NAVUG member today!

-Want to be kept abreast of what's new in the Microsoft Dynamics NAV community and at ArcherPoint?
-Subscribe to our monthly newsletter, Better Business, by completing the form in our Resource Center.
+Want to be kept abreast of what’s new in the Microsoft Dynamics NAV community and at ArcherPoint?
+Subscribe to our monthly newsletter, Better Business.

 If you are interested in NAV development, check out our collection of NAV Development Blogs.